 She feinted a minor stumble, baiting him.
 He waded in with a left hook, easily dodged with a forearm and a quick sidestep.
 She used his forward momentum to bring her knee hard into his solar plexus, earning a heavy grunt.
 Too late though, she realised her mistake; he'd already clamped both hands on the back of her bodysuit.
 Even through two layers of reinforced neoprene, his talons were hooking into her skin like tiny pincers.

-Shepard had only a split second to turn and lead with her shoulder instead of her forehead before she landed in the salvage crates with a deafening crash.
+Shepard had only a split second to turn and lead with her shoulder instead of her forehead, before she landed in the salvage crates with a deafening crash.
 They disintegrated into shards of plexiglass, pouches of field rations tumbling to the ground.
-An excruciating agony bloomed across her collarbone, and she knew she'd fractured something.
+Agony bloomed across her collarbone, and she knew she'd fractured something.

 It only made her angrier.

 "Will you listen now?
-Do you really want me to lose my temper?"
+You need another round?"
 To her satisfaction, his voice was wheezing, liked he'd been kicked in the chest by a mule.
-She shook off the wisps of a blackout that had threatened with the pain.
+She shook off the wisps of a blackout that hovered on the edge of her consciousness.
 Sharp edges on the crates sliced her hands and stomach as she dragged herself out of the debris, new trails of blood joining the rest already drying on the floor.

+She knew her low blow had hit the mark when she saw his posture freeze, hands curling and uncurling slowly.
+Maybe she'd regret that later, but right now, she didn't care.
 She felt drunk with fury.
 It was amazing.
 She couldn't even remember the last time she'd truly lost control.
 Absolutely nothing penetrated the thick shroud beyond 'put him through the floor'.
 She was drowning in that one thought, and it felt like an impossible luxury.
 A vacation in her own head.
-She grinned, teeth bloody and sweat stinging her eyes, her pain fading away.
+She grinned, teeth bloody and sweat stinging her eyes, her pain contracting to a single point before disappearing entirely.

 His face was a dangerous mask, eyes glinting with something feral.
 His jaw and mandibles were open, showing his pointed teeth.
 If the aliens from old human horror vids had a name, it was turian.